Narukodo/speechrecognition_test/README.md

 - Slow speech: hungarian8.wav
 - Thick accent: bambara4.wav
 - Normal speech: serbian9.wav
-An exerpt of Trump speaking on COVID-19 was used a real life example An exposition of the book of Philippians was used as a lengthy example (approx. 9 minutes)
+An excerpt of Trump speaking on COVID-19 was used a real life example An exposition of the book of Philippians was used as a lengthy example (approx. 9 minutes)

 ## Engines